URL Signing

 Token Lifecycle

 Tokens are valid for 1 hour by default.
-The browser caches tokens and reuses them for the same URL until they expire.
+The browser caches tokens and reuses them until they expire.

 Alternative: Anonymous Tokens